jekhor/yogabook-linux/README.md

 1. Download an ISO image and write it to a USB flash drive (refer to [Debian's official site](https://debian.org/) for instructions).
-2. Connect a powered microUSB OTG hub to the tablet.
+2. Connect a powered microUSB OTG hub to the tablet (non-powered may works also, let's try).
 3. Connect the USB flash drive and a keyboard to the hub.
 4. Power on the tablet while holding the Volume Up key.
 5. Select the USB drive in the boot menu.